Russell Brand’s powerful and personal movies on addiction are now on Netflix and they are definitely worth a watch.

 There are a lot of celebrities in recovery.

 Recently many celebrities in recovery have been coming forward and sharing their experience, strength and hope with others who are struggling.
-Other well-known celebrities in recovery include Eminem (sober 9 years), Robert Downey Jr. (sober almost 10 years) and Danny Trejo aka Machete 9 (sober 46 years!).
+Other well-known celebrities in recovery include Eminem (sober 9 years), Robert Downey Jr. (sober almost 10 years) and Danny Trejo (aka: Machete) who has been sober 46 years!
 As long as addiction and alcoholism are a disease there will be celebrities in recovery.
 If they continue to share their stories like Russell Brand has done, the stigma of addiction can be broken and thousands of lives can be saved.

 If you or a loved one are struggling with addiction please reach out to us before it is too late!
 1-855-283-7711